ddeutils/ddedocs/docs/basics/data_warehouse/dwh-inmon-approach.md

 # Data Warehouse: _Bill Inmon Approach_

-The Bill Inmon design approach uses the normalized form for building entity structure, avoiding data redundancy as much as possible.
+The Bill Inmon design approach uses the normalized form (3NF) for building entity structure, avoiding data redundancy as much as possible.
 This results in clearly identifying business requirements and preventing any data update irregularities.

-Moreover, the advantage of this top-down approach in database design is that it is robust to business changes and contains a dimensional perspective of data across data mart.
+The Inmon approach, also known as normalized modeling, is known as the top-down or data-driven strategy, in which we start with the data warehouse and break it down into data marts.
+These data marts are then specialised to satisfy the demands of other departments inside the firm, such as finance, accounting, and human resources.

-The Inmon methodology, also known as normalized modeling, is a top-down approach that focuses on designing the data warehouse around the data.
+* Begin with the corporation's data model.
+Identify all of the data sources that the company has access to.

-It uses a 3NF (third normal form) schema to model the data and focuses on creating a single integrated data model that supports all of the organization’s reporting and analysis needs.
+* Identify the essential entities (customer, product, order, etc.) and their respective linkages based on the data and understanding of business needs.

-The Inmon methodology is known for its data integrity, consistency, and accuracy.
+* Create a thorough, logical model using the entity structure.
+The logical model includes all the properties of each entity, as well as their respective interactions and co-dependencies, in great detail.
+According to data modelling terminology, the logical model creates logical schemas for entity relationships.

-* Inmon’s model follows a top-down approach.
-The Data Warehouse (DWH) is sourced from OLTP systems and is the central repository of data.
+* Build the physical model from the logical one.
+Extract data from various sources, alter it and integrate it into a normalised data model using ETL operations.

-* The Data Warehouse in Inmon’s model is in Third Normal Form (3NF).
+  Each normalised data model stores data in the third normal form to avoid redundancy.

-* The Data marts (DM) are provisioned out of the Data Warehouse as and when required.
+  The data warehouse's core is the normalised data model.
-  Data marts in Inmon’s model are in 3NF from which the OLAP cubes are built.
+* Create data marts for different departments.
+For all reporting needs, data marts are used to access data, and the data warehouse serves as a single source of truth.

 !!! quote

     Single version of the truth

-## Advantages of the Inmon
+## Advantages of the Inmon Approach

 The following are the main advantages of the Inmon method: